 Living in a tiny home may come with a trade-off of less cleaning time but also results in quickly accumulated clutter.
 As a family of six, including four cats and a dog, we understand the challenges of keeping a small skoolie tidy and organized.
-Allow us to share our top six tips for effectively managing clutter and maintaining a clean and organized space in your skoolie.
+Allow us to share our top six skoolie organization tips for effectively managing clutter and maintaining a clean and organized space in your skoolie.

 How it started